 Social workers help patients, family, and friends deal with issues that are common for cancer patients.
-They provide individual counseling and support groups throughout the course of treatment, and can help you communicate with children and other family members.
-Our social workers can also refer you to community agencies and programs, as well as financial resources if you’re eligible.
+They provide individual counseling and support groups throughout the course of treatment and can help you communicate with children and other family members.
+Our social workers can also help refer you to community agencies and programs, as well as financial resources if you’re eligible.

-If you want to quit smoking MSK has specialists who can help.
-Call for more information.
+If you want to quit smoking, MSK has specialists who can help.
+Call for information.

-In New York City, the MTA offers a shared ride, door-to-door service for people with disabilities who are unable to take the public bus or subway.
+In New York City, the MTA offers a shared ride, door-to-door service for people with disabilities who can’t take the public bus or subway.

 Offers a variety of information and services, including Hope Lodge, a free place for patients and caregivers to stay during cancer treatment.

-A comprehensive resource for education, tools, and events for employees with cancer.
+A resource for education, tools, and events for employees with cancer.

-275 Seventh Avenue (between West 25th & West 26th Streets) New York, NY 10001
+275 Seventh Avenue (Between West 25th & 26th Streets)

 Provides counseling, support groups, educational workshops, publications, and financial assistance.